Ways to Make Your Home More Eco-Friendly – simple tips

 Make recycling a priority

 Recycling is a great way to do your part in making the world a more sustainable place for future generations.
 This Earth Day, make it a point to be more conscious of the items around your house you could be recycling.
-It can be all-too easy to toss an empty water bottle or yesterday’s junk mail in the bin, so it’s important to understand which items are recyclable.
+It can be all-too-easy to toss an empty water bottle or yesterday’s junk mail in the bin, so it’s important to understand which items are recyclable.
 Cardboard, aerosols, and old magazines can all be recycled and belong in the blue bin.
-Reduce waste by tossing leftover vegetable peels, egg shells, cut flowers, and other compostable items in the brown bin.
+Reduce waste by tossing leftover vegetable peels, eggshells, cut flowers, and other compostable items in the brown bin.
 By separating your recyclables into the correct bins, you can help reduce the cost of waste disposal and make the recycling process more efficient.

 Shop secondhand for household items

 In need of a new lamp for your living room, or the latest outdoor furniture for your back patio?
-Instead of traveling to a big box store, stop by your local thrift shop and check out the items they have for sale.
+Instead of travelling to a big box store, stop by your local thrift shop and check out the items they have for sale.
 Many consignment shops sell a wide variety of household items and other decor for almost any room in your home.
 You may also find cooking appliances, books, electronics, and so much more at a secondhand store.

-If a new wardrobe is what you’re after, you don’t have to look far to find an affordable – and eco-friendly – selection of your favorite clothing brands.
+If a new wardrobe is what you’re after, you don’t have to look far to find an affordable – and eco-friendly – selection of your favourite clothing brands.
 The clothing industry has made a significant impact on the environment, where items produced as a result of “fast fashion” are piling up in landfills and contributing to Earth’s pollution.
-Combat fast fashion and fill your wardrobe with sustainable clothing items by shopping at thrift stores in your neighborhood or by visiting online thrift stores, like thredUp, who offer the largest variety of secondhand clothes online.
+Combat fast fashion and fill your wardrobe with sustainable clothing items by shopping at thrift stores in your neighbourhood or by visiting online thrift stores, like thredUp, who offer the largest variety of secondhand clothes online.
 Help make the world a more sustainable place by also donating your old clothing, furniture, and other items to thrift shops rather than throwing them away.